🎁Recevez Une BoĂźte GRATUITE d'OmĂ©ga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Here are 7 ways to better understand your menstrual cycle

-I want you to think about what you've been taught about your the menstrual cycle and how?
+I want you to think about what you were taught about your menstrual cycle and how?

-42% of women are victims of menstrual shame and 58% of women feel embarrassed simply because they have their period.
+42% of women experience menstrual shame and 58% of women experience embarrassment simply because they have their period.

 Where does that leave room for women to ask stupid, necessary and personal questions to understand their menstrual cycles?

-The culture surrounding menstruation needs to change.
-This starts with open and honest conversations.
+The culture around menstruation needs to change.
+It starts with open and honest conversations.
 We want to help women become aware of their bodies and feel comfortable in them.

 So what is the menstrual cycle?